appellj/package-sonarqube/sonarqube6/Package.md

 ## Sample

-The SonarQube connector can be used to get project details, line coverage, and security ratings.
 First, import the `wso2/sonarqube6` package into the Ballerina project.

 ```ballerina
 import wso2/sonarqube6;